mtailanian-digitalsense/wys-backend-module-m2/README.md

 {

-  "area": 516.5305429864253, //Generated area value "colaboration_level": 40, //Colaboration level previously entered by the user.
+  "area": 516.5305429864253, //Generated area value "collaboration_level": 40, //Collaboration level previously entered by the user.
   "hotdesking_level": 75, //Hotdesking level previously entered by the user.
   "num_of_workers": 100, //Workers number previously entered by the user.
   "workspaces": [ //Array of workspaces (Categories->Subcategories->Spaces)